AUSTRIACARD Successfully Achieves mada Card Chip Profile Certification

-Major Milestone Enables AUSTRIACARD to Serve Banking Sector in Kingdom of Saudi ArabiaVIENNA, AUSTRIA - EQS Newswire - 4 February 2026 - AUSTRIACARD HOLDINGS is proud to announce it has successfully obtained the Card Chip Profile certification (Certificate No. CV071) with the Saudi Central Bank (SAMA) for the mada debit card scheme, marking a significant milestone in the company's expansion strategy.
+AUSTRIACARD HOLDINGS (www.AUSTRIACARD.com) is proud to announce it has successfully obtained the Card Chip Profile certification (Certificate No. CV071) with the Saudi Central Bank (SAMA) for the mada debit card scheme, marking a significant milestone in the company's expansion strategy.

 This certification represents a major and important achievement for AUSTRIACARD, demonstrating the company's commitment to meeting the highest international standards for payment card technology.
 The successful completion of SAMA's rigorous certification process validates AUSTRIACARD's technical excellence and quality standards in chip card manufacturing.